James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

-B- Users will be prompted to input the applicants financial information:
+B- Users will be prompted to input the applicant's financial information:

 ```python